ayushmak7/ActiveDirectoryHomeLab/README.md

 - <b>Windows Server 2019 VM - configured as Domain Controller</b>
 - <b>Windows 10 VM - configured as a domain-joined Client</b>
 - <b>Network Configurations - 2 network adapters:</b>
-  1. NAT (Internet)
-  2. Internal network</b>
+  1. Adapter 1 (NAT) → Provides internet access to the Domain Controller.
+  2. Adapter 2 (Internal Network - intnet) → Allows communication between VMs.

 <h2>Project walk-through:</h2>

-Step 1: Installing & Configuring Windows Server 2019 (DC) on Oracle VirtualBox
+**Step 1: Installing & Configuring Windows Server 2019 (DC) on Oracle VirtualBox**
 1. Install Windows Server 2019 on the first VM.
-2. Network configuration : Change adapter option -> Rename the two network adapters: e.g., 1.
-Internet and 2.
-Internal and assign a static IP address to the Internal network (e.g., 172.16.0.1).
+2. VirtualBox network settings: Configure Windows Server 2019 VM:
+   - Open VirtualBox → Select Windows Server 2019 VM → Settings → Network.
+   - Adapter 1 (Attached to : NAT - Internet Access)
+   - Adapter 2 (Attached to : Internal Network - intnet)

-3. Rename the device (e.g., DC-winserver19) and restart.
+4. Rename the device (e.g., DC-winserver19) and restart.
-4. Install **Active Directory Domain Services (AD DS)** on Windows Server 2019 (DC):
+5. Install **Active Directory Domain Services (AD DS)** on Windows Server 2019 (DC):
    - Open Server Manager → Add Roles and Features
    - Select Active Directory Domain Services (AD DS) and DNS Server
    - Complete the installation and restart the VM.
-5. Promote the Server to a Domain Controller:
+6. Promote the Server to a Domain Controller:
    - Open Server Manager → Click Promote this server to a domain controller
    - Select "Add a new forest" and enter a domain name (e.g., mydomain.com as FQDN).
    - Configure DNS and complete the promotion.
-6. Once the Domain Controller is set up, create a domain admin account:
+7. Once the Domain Controller is set up, create a domain admin account:
      - Right-click create an Organizational Unit (OU) and name it ADMINS.
      - Right-click ADMINS -> New -> User and name.
+ - ✅ Active Directory (AD DS) on Windows Server 2019

-7. Set Up **Routing and Remote Access (RAS) for NAT** on Windows Server 2019 (DC)-> This step allows the Windows 10 client to access the internet via the domain controller.
+8. Set Up **Routing and Remote Access (RAS) for NAT** on Windows Server 2019 (DC)-> This step allows the Windows 10 client to access the internet via the domain controller.
     1. Open Server Manager on Windows Server 2019.
     2. Click Manage → Add Roles and Features.
     3. Role-based or feature-based installation → Click Next.